astropy/astropy/docs/samp/example_table_image.rst

     >>> client = SAMPIntegratedClient()
     >>> client.connect()

-We now set up a receiver class which will handle any received message.
+We now set up a receiver class which will handle any received messages.
 We need to take care to write handlers for both notifications and calls (the difference between the two being that calls expect a reply)::